garrettmflynn/datastreams-api/README.md

 ## Roadmap
 1. Generalize the SerialDevice class with the FreeEEG32 driver.
 Thread it.
+2. Remove device registry from being referenced by default
-2. Generalize the documentation generation for any future B@P repositories
+3. Generalize the documentation generation for any future B@P repositories
-3. Rewrite examples to conform to new API syntax
+4. Rewrite examples to conform to new API syntax
-4. Use new build tool to run backend and frontend together
+5. Use new build tool to run backend and frontend together.
+Split their builds...
-5. Complete documentation
+6. Complete documentation
-6. Create eye-tracking demo with WebGazer + blink to click
+7. Create eye-tracking demo with WebGazer + blink to click